-The Climate Adaptation and Resiliency Program (Program) was created by AB109 which amended the Budget Act of 2017 to provide $20 million to the Wildlife Conservation Board for local assistance, payable from the Greenhouse Gas Reduction Fund (GGRF).
+The Climate Adaptation and Resiliency Program was created by AB109 which amended the Budget Act of 2017 to provide $20 million to the Wildlife Conservation Board for local assistance, payable from the Greenhouse Gas Reduction Fund (GGRF).
 WCB released the first PSN under this program in 2018, leading to nearly $12 million in grant funding to selected projects.
 This PSN will place the remaining $8 million into qualifying projects.
 Future grant opportunities under this program may be funded through a similar legislative action, or another funding source.
-Please be sure you are on the WCB announcement list for future updates.
+Please be sure you subscribe on the WCB homepage to receive future updates.

 The intent of this grant program is to fund projects that provide climate adaptation and resilience on California’s natural and working lands.
 These projects must be consistent with the State’s climate adaptation strategy (Safeguarding California Plan), contribute to the goals of AB 32, support WCB’s Strategic Plan, and help fulfil WCB’s Mission.
 In addition, projects will be consistent with other statewide plans and priorities, including the California Water Action Plan (CWAP) and California State Wildlife Action Plan 2015 Update (SWAP).